 A Good Idea Takes Root… and Grows!

 Research-based programs and an emphasis on cognitive learning skills remain the solid foundation on which we stand today.
-Since the inception of Specialty Tutoring, approximately 2700 children have benefited from our services and have left with increased confidence in their ability to learn.
+Since the inception of Specialty Tutoring, more than 3600 children have benefited from our services and have left with increased confidence in their ability to learn.
 We owe much to the talented and dedicated Learning Specialists who have shared their time and talents over the years, motivating children to achieve their true potential.

 The progress we witness on a daily basis is also the result of A LOT OF HARD WORK on the part of the children who pass through our doors…and it is THEM that we celebrate.
 We are immensely proud of the accomplishments of each and every Specialty Tutoring child!